Guy Zipori: Artificial Intelligence & Real Estate Investment

 Over the past 10 years the main ingredient for success in real estate investing is investing in real estate.
 Some have done better than others.
 But the market was on a steady incline and we all know that the next 10 years will probably look different.
 I'm Guy Zipori, I'm the co-founder and CEO of Skyline AI and I'm going to speak to you today about the meeting point between artificial intelligence and real estate.
 Personally I'm coming from a technology background, not from real estate background in fact, it took a team of four to get me into this suit.

 In artificial intelligence we hear this all the time, it's changing the way we work, the way we do business, the way we discover and vet new information.
 But it also comes with fears.
 Many people are speaking about how AI’s coming for jobs.
 Hearing about driverless cars and other things makes people fear and no wonder.
 Hollywood has done a wonderful job terrifying us about new technology.
 It turns out that a story about how technology and AI will take over the world sells a little bit more tickets than how AI helps us improve our company's revenue.
 By the way Skynet from from the Terminator has nothing to do with Skyline AI, just clarifying this, and the fears that people experience today are pretty similar to the fears that people felt back then in the industrial revolution.
-Hearing that machines will come and take over their jobs their manual and hand job.
+Hearing that machines will come and take over their jobs.
 But eventually the industrial revolution created new jobs, new opportunities and transformed economies for the best.
 Of course it's much easier to look at innovation when looking retrospectively and now it's time for a change.

 Real estate is at all time high with dry powder of about 280 billion dollars that is sitting there un-deployed just this June, and AI technology is very advanced.
 Computers today can find anomalies much better than humans.
 Looking at the history of AI, there's always the one theme, men versus the machine.
 Whether it's Deep Junior or defeating Gary Kasparov in chess, or Watson beating trivia at Jeopardy.
 By the way Shay Bushinsky, the creator of Deep Junior who was responsible for defeating Gary Kasparov is our Chief Data Scientist.
 But this is not how real life implementation of AI looks like.
 Men together with the machines work in many ways in a very powerful force.
 For example, using A.I. and the CIA to capture bin Laden or predicting flooding in India to save lives.
 The combination of human and machine is powerful.
 If you take the best out of both of them keeping the machines doing the repetitive tasks, such as data crunching, and leaving the humans for creativity and strategy and other things that we still do much better than machines.
 AI is not replacing lawyers in court but is helping them review contracts finding mistakes and helping doctors with X-ray scanning allowing them, helping them to identify cancer.